Nissan 300ZX: Japanese market

-With the facelift, claimed power of the turbocharged 300ZX dropped to 195 PS as Nissan changed from Gross to Net ratings, and the VG20-powered models were discontinued.
+With the October 1986 facelift, claimed power of the turbocharged 300ZX dropped to 195 PS as Nissan changed from Gross to Net ratings.
 This was also when the DOHC, naturally aspirated, 300ZR model was added to the lineup, with 190 PS, making for three differently engined models with nearly the same performance.
-The 300ZR was positioned as a sportier alternative to the 300ZX Turbo, with tighter suspension settings and an R200 limited-slip differential, while the turbocharged 300ZX was now only offered with an automatic transmission, and the 200ZR was a budget alternative as it fit into a lower tax and insurance category thanks to its smaller engine.
+The 300ZR was positioned as a sportier alternative to the 300ZX Turbo, with tighter suspension settings and an R200 limited-slip differential, while the turbocharged 300ZX was now only offered with full equipment and an automatic transmission.
+The 200ZR was the budget alternative as it fit into a lower tax and insurance category, thanks to its smaller engine.

 European models

 The European turbo models, as well as those sold in other markets unencumbered by strict emissions regulations, produce 228 PS due to higher lift and higher duration on the camshaft profile, also known outside of Europe as the Nismo camshafts.
 The two-seater model was not available in mainland Europe but was available in the United Kingdom.
 Some models were also equipped without catalytic converters.
-All European turbocharged models received a different front lower spoiler as well, with 84-86 models being unique and 87-89 production having the same spoiler as the USDM 1988 Shiro Special model.
+All European turbocharged models received a different front lower spoiler as well, with pre-facelift models being unique and post-1987 production having the same spoiler as the USDM 1988 Shiro Special model.

 Swedish- and Swiss-market models (as well as those sold in Australia) received exhaust gas recirculation control systems to meet those countries particular emissions regulations.